It takes more than a Smile to sell a House in Charlottetown and Prince Edward Island.

 - A walk around the house and property discussing the benefits of the house and property.

 - A discussion about the area, the lifestyle, and why they chose that neighbourhood.

 - Some quick photos may be taken (not for marketing) but more for data comparison, and future staging purposes.

-- Most importantly: A listing presentation that includes what the agent intends to do to market the property, and how they will create the photographs, video, post cards, write copy, and an Internet and a Social Media Marketing campaign (some examples of past work would be great!)
-Be sure to check the amount of traffic to the websites mentioned, the amount of views on a video and/or YouTube Channel.
+- Most importantly: A listing presentation that includes what the agent intends to do to market the property, and how they will create the photographs, video, postcards, write copy, and an Internet and a Social Media Marketing campaign (some examples of past work would be great!)
+Be sure to check the amount of traffic to the websites mentioned, the number of views on a video and/or YouTube Channel.

 This is what a proper Listing Presentation may look like:

 But what about pricing my property or house for sale?